Jacob M. Campbell

 Jacob Miller Campbell (November 20, 1821 – September 27, 1888) was a Republican member of the U.S. House of Representatives from Pennsylvania.
-He also served as an officer in the Union Army during the American Civil War.
+He also served as an officer and, later on, served more roles in the Union Army during the American Civil War.

 Early life

 Jacob M. Campbell was born at "White Horse," near Somerset, Pennsylvania.
 He moved with his parents to Allegheny City, Pennsylvania, in 1826.
 He attended the public schools and learned the art of printing in the office of the Somerset Whig.

-He was later was connected with a magazine publishing company in Pittsburgh and with leading newspapers in New Orleans, Louisiana.
+He was later connected with a magazine publishing company in Pittsburgh and with leading newspapers in New Orleans, Louisiana.
 He was engaged in steamboating on the lower Mississippi River from 1841 to 1847 and in gold mining in California in 1851.
 He aided in the building of the Cambria Iron Works in Johnstown, Pennsylvania, in 1853, and was employed by that company until 1861, when he resigned.
 Campbell was a delegate to the first Republican National Convention at Philadelphia in 1856.